Our Work

 Community asset mapping to build capacity for community engagement & storytelling

 PRX incubated the Massachusetts Storytelling Collaborative to support the local storytelling ecosystem in Gateway Cities through partnership-building, training, and strategy development.
 They aim to support local storytellers who want to tell, amplify, and disseminate stories that shift and re-frame dominant narratives.
-We are conducting a community asset mapping project based on the experiences of local storytellers.
-This mapping project looks at the strengths, weaknesses, opportunities, and threats different Gateway Cities face in supporting local storytellers and will offer recommendations to PRX for how to partner with Gateway Cities to support their capacity-building efforts around storytelling.
-Additionally, this mapping project will provide a framework for other media outlets for how to do community engagement for storytelling that helps to amplify stories that are not being told.
+CHIC conducted a community asset mapping project based on the experiences of local storytellers.
+This mapping project looked at the strengths, weaknesses, opportunities, and threats different Gateway Cities face in supporting local storytellers and will offer recommendations to PRX for how to partner with Gateway Cities to support their capacity-building efforts around storytelling.
+Additionally, this mapping project provide a framework for other media outlets for how to do community engagement for storytelling that helps to amplify stories that are not being told.

 Watch this space for more updates on our work as we continue to launch and build upon programs to transform our communities.